suabochica/defending-nodejs/03-xss/README.md

 ## Stored XSS

-A stored XSS vulnerabiliy occurs when a web server stores and unsanitized user inpyt and displas it to other users.
-In a worst-case scenario, an attacker can input malicious script and store it to the vulnarable website, making the script for all other users on that page.
+A stored XSS vulnerability occurs when a web server stores and unsanitized user input and display it to other users.
+In a worst-case scenario, an attacker can input malicious script and store it to the vulnerable website, making the script for all other users on that page.

 **TODO: add image stored**